stevecrozz/lithostech.com/_posts/2024-11-29-diving-into-flume-water-monitor.markdown

 ## What's Next

-There's not much to show for all the effort spent on this project.
+There's precious little to show for all the effort spent on this project.
 But I learned a lot and had some fun working on my first serious attempt to reverse engineer some hardware.
 I wanted to make all this research available in case anyone else is interested in taking this further.
 I hope my research will get you a much faster start than I had.

-It really does look as though the encryption scheme is asymmetric and strong.
+It looks as though the encryption scheme is asymmetric and strong.
 Without Flume's private key there may be zero chance of reading this data as it stands.
 But it *should* still be possible to generate a new key pair and get the bridge to accept that public key.
 In this way, I imagine a MITM like my Relay program could receive and decrypt the bridge data, and then re-encrypt it on the way back up to Flume using their public key, and vice versa.

 There is so much more to understand about the bridge software.
 There are clearly debug modes available on the Bridge.
 It seems like it should be